kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 What if instead we came up with a schema that replaces all well-known text keys and values with integer enumerations?
 That should really shrink things!

-Note: For completeness sake we'll also include a "fourCC" style identifier so that any reader can identify which schema and version the data was encoded with (let's say that key 0 is always used to specify the schema).
+**Note**: For completeness sake we'll also include a "fourCC" style identifier so that any reader can identify which schema and version the data was encoded with (let's say that key 0 is always used to specify the schema).

 **Fictional Schema**:
 * 0 = schema ID and version adherence: **(fourCC-style integer: "TSS" + version)**